swisscom/net-ssh-cli/README.md

 # Net::SSH::CLI

-Adds another layer on top of NET::SSH for a proper handling of CLI sessions which last longer than one command.
+Adds another layer on top of Net::SSH for a proper handling of CLI sessions which last longer than one command.
 This is especially usefull for enterprise Switches and Routers.

 ## Installation